 Ham and Cheese Egg Muffins make an easy, portable, and healthy breakfast that's packed with protein, good-for-you, and taste amazing.
 Jump to Recipe keyboard_arrow_down

-Ham and Cheese Egg Muffins with tomatoes, spinach, and plenty of cheddar cheese should immediately be added to your weekly menu for a grab and go breakfast everyone will love.
+Egg Muffins with ham, tomatoes, spinach, and plenty of cheddar cheese should immediately be added to your weekly menu for a grab and go breakfast everyone will love.

 I have a slight obsession with eggs muffins and make them almost weekly for quick breakfasts and snacks.
 Truth be told, I probably eat this more often as a post workout snack than I do for breakfast.
 They are also a great way to clean out your fridge since you can pretty much toss anything in and they will taste delicious.